scottpetrovic/krita-org-hugo/content/en/posts/2015/interview-with-livio-fania.md

 ### What do you think needs improvement in Krita?
 Is there anything that really annoys you?

 I think that selections are not intuitive at all and could be improved.
 When dealing with complex selections, it is time-consuming to check the selecting mode in the option tab (replace, intersect, subtract) and proceed accordingly.
 Especially considering that by default the selecting mode is the same you had when you used the tool last time (but in the meantime you probably forgot it).
-I think it would be much better if every time a selection tool is taken, it would be be in “normal” mode by default, and then one can switch to a different modes by pressing Ctrl/Shift.
+I think it would be much better if every time a selection tool is taken, it would be be in "normal" mode by default, and then one can switch to a different modes by pressing Ctrl/Shift.

 ### What sets Krita apart from the other tools that you use?